Attacks on crucial Saudi oil sites threaten to renew Gulf tensions

 Yemen's Iran-backed Houthi rebels claimed its drones struck one of the world's largest oil processing facilities and a major oilfield operated by Saudi Aramco early Saturday, sparking a huge fire at a processor crucial to global energy supplies.

-Secretary of State Mike Pompeo blamed Tehran directly, saying there "is no evidence the attacks came from Yemen."
+Secretary of State Mike Pompeo blamed Tehran directly, saying there was no evidence the attacks were from Yemen.

-“Tehran is behind nearly 100 attacks on Saudi Arabia while Rouhani and Zarif pretend to engage in diplomacy,” he said on Twitter, referring to Iran’s president and foreign minister.
+"Amid all the calls for de-escalation, Iran has now launched an unprecedented attack on the world’s energy supply," he said on Twitter.

-"Amid all the calls for de-escalation, Iran has now launched an unprecedented attack on the world’s energy supply."
+On Sunday, Trump added: "There is reason to believe we know the culprit, are locked and loaded depending on verification, but are waiting to hear from the Kingdom as to who they believe was the cause of this attack, and under what terms we would proceed!"

-Iran hit back Sunday, dismissing the U.S. accusations as "pointless" and “blind and futile comments.”
+Iran hit back earlier Sunday, dismissing the U.S. accusations as "pointless" and “blind and futile comments.”

 Foreign Minister Mohammad Javad Zarif blasted Pompeo.